 10. Ask for help.

 There is no shame in asking for help.
 If you are sad because you can’t afford the gifts your kids want, ask your close family members or close friends if they can buy 1 or 2, I would be more than happy to buy my nephews or niece or friends kids a gift.
 If you need a babysitter while you clean or cook, get one.
 If you need someone to help you clean, cook or decorate, just ask!
 Ask for coffee or wine if you need some.
 Ask for someone to pitch in buying the food or drinks.
-Holidays are stressful enough, ask for help and don’t waste any time feeling bad for it.
+Holidays are stressful enough, be kind to yourself and ask for help.